Volt AI

 list_simulation_cells | List all simulation cells in the team |

-- Go to the Volt AI section from the sidebar.
+- Open the Volt AI section from the sidebar.

 - Click Add Provider.

-- Select the models you want to enable for the team.
+- Select the models to enable for the team.

-Expected outcome: The provider appears in the provider list, and its enabled models become available in Volt AI surfaces across the workspace.
+The provider appears in the provider list and its enabled models become available across Volt AI surfaces.

 - Open a Volt AI conversation.